-Qatar defiant as demands deadline approaches
+Qatar gets extra 48 hours to meet Saudi demands

 Meantime, the states that issued the demands on Friday "informed the World Trade Organization of the legality of severing diplomatic and consulate ties with Qatar," the official Saudi Press Agency reported.

-The WTO's Goods Trade Council had been meeting in the Swiss city of Geneva
+The WTO's Goods Trade Council had been meeting in the Swiss city of Geneva.

 "In a joint statement which was read in the meeting, the four countries confirmed that all measures taken do conform with the international systems which legally give the member countries room to move against any country who dares to harm their security and stability, a sovereign right conforming with Article 21 of the General Agreement of trade in goods," SPA reported.